Dora1288/huangrong/README.md

 - Behaviour-sensitive and causal-informed learning models for NMVs

 ## 📰 News
-🎉 Our paper has accepted by TRB 2026.
+🎉 Our paper has been accepted by TRB 2026.

 ## 🛠️ Languages and Tools